Siege of Calais (1596): Aftermath

-Portrait of Henry IV of France by Frans Pourbus.
+Portrait of Henry IV of France by Frans Pourbus the Younger.

-The conquest of the city by the Spanish Army of Flanders, led by Archduke Albert, was a resounding victory, and a severe blow to Henry IV of France, and his Protestant allies.
+The conquest of the city by the Spanish Army of Flanders, led by Archduke Albert, was a resounding victory and a severe blow to Henry IV of France and his Protestant allies.
 Calais was of strategic importance, for it gave Spain an excellent port to control the English Channel, along with Dunkirk.
 Having left behind a strong garrison, Albert advanced with the army to the nearby stronghold of Ardres.

 The French defenders offered stiff resistance, but on 23 May were forced to surrender due to the clear superiority of the Spanish forces.
 The day before the Spanish capture of Ardres, La Fère finally fell to Henry IV's troops, after an honorable surrender of the Spanish-Catholic League troops commanded by Don Álvaro de Osorio.
 The next target of Albert was Hulst, on the Dutch front.
 In the middle of July, the assault on the town was launched, and Hulst capitulated to the Spaniards a little over a month later, despite the efforts of Prince Maurice of Nassau to relieve the city.

-Calais was under Spanish control for two years, being was returned to French control after the Peace of Vervins in 1598.
+Calais was under Spanish control for two years and was returned to French control after the Peace of Vervins in 1598.